axiaoxin/my-vimrc/readme.md

 ### Usage

-use vundle, just need copy `.vimrc` and:
+use vundle, just need copy `.vimrc` to your HOME path and run `:PluginInstall` in vim.

-    :PluginInstall
+if added vim-go, must need your vim version > 7.4+， and need run `:GoInstallBinaries` to install all the vim-go necessary binaries